 Parenting

-Life Readiness Vs. College Acceptance Rates: How To Raise Happy Children of Tomorrow
+Life Ready Vs. College Ready: How To Raise Happy Children of Tomorrow

 ‘Our kids haven’t faced significant adversity.
 Their stories lack the uniqueness that makes them noticeable to top schools,’ said a fellow parent at a social gathering.
 Our discussion delved into kids’ fierce competition, diminishing opportunities, and struggling to stand out among their peers.